FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

    })
 ```

-With that, we can again run this an get something like the following.
+With that, we can again run this and get something like the following.

 ```sh
 $ cargo run